-Special Topics: XXXIV: Subject Payment for Participation in Research
+Special Topics: XXXIV: Subject Payment for Participation in Research Special Topics: AX AXIV: Subject Payn nent for Participatio n in Research Effective Date: Version Number: Page SOP# 34 7/30/2019 1 1 of 7

-Number Effective Date Page

-SOP# 34 10/01/2022 1 of 7

 A. Ethical Considerations

 Federal regulations and commentaries offer guidance about payments and incentives but set no strict limits.
 Thus, the Principal Investigators and the local IRBs must decide how much payment is too much or not enough.
 There are two ways in which compensation can be problematic: